NiladriMallik/wordle-solver/README.md

 So, we don't have to type in the words in Wordle, only the input in the terminal, nor think of the words to enter.
 PyAutoGui and Python will do that, respectively.

 **A warning:**
-This helper doesn't work properly all the time.
+This code does not work as expected most of the time.